chaseboles/chaseboles.github.io/_posts/2020-02-03-publications.md

 permalink: /publ
 caption: Fall on a farm in Kawehnò:ke.
 ---
+This is a selected list of materials; see my CV for all publications.
 If you cannot find the materials you're looking for, please send me an email!
 <br>
 <br>